-In a non-guideline study, rats that were exposed to 470 mg/m3 boron oxide (CAS 1303-86-2) aerosol for 10 weeks, and female dogs exposed to 57 mg/m3 boron oxide aerosol for 23 weeks, did not show any signs of toxicity or any significant changes in tissues.
-A NOAEC of 470 mg/m3 for systemic toxicity in rats is established based on the study results.
-A NOAEC of 175 mg/m3 is appropriate for local effects due to irritation of noses of rats .The NOAEC of 57 mg/m3 for dogs is based on the absence of any toxic effect (NICNAS 2018; REACH n.d.).
+In a non-guideline study, male and female albino rats were exposed to 77, 175 or 470 mg/m3 boron oxide (CAS No. 1303-86-2) aerosol for 6 hours a day, 5 days a week for a period of 24, 12 and 10 weeks respectively (strain and number of animals/sex/group unspecified).
+Female dogs (breed and number of animals/sex/group unspecified) were exposed to 57 mg/m3 boron oxide aerosol.
+Histological studies were conducted on tissues including the testis, with no differences noted between the test and control animals.
+A No Observed Adverse Event Concentration (NOAEC) of 470 mg/m3 for systemic toxicity in rats was established based on the study results.
+An NOAEC of 175 mg/m3 is appropriate for local effects due to irritation of the noses of rats.
+An NOAEC of 57 mg/m3 in dogs is established based on the absence of any observed toxic effects (NICNAS 2018; REACH n.d.).